Cut-Free ExpTime Tableaux for Checking Satisfiability of a Knowledge Base in the Description Logic SHI: Introduction

 In this paper, by extending the methods of~\cite{GoreNguyenTab07,NguyenS10TCCI,Nguyen-ALCI}, we give the first cut-free \EXPTIME (optimal) tableau decision procedure for the $Sat$ problem in the DL \SHI.
 We use global state caching~\cite{GoreW09,GoreW10,Nguyen-ALCI}, the technique of~\cite{Nguyen-ALCI} for dealing with inverse roles, the technique of~\cite{GoreNguyenTab07,NguyenS10TCCI} for dealing with transitive roles and hierarchies of roles, and the techniques of~\cite{NguyenS10TCCI,NguyenS10FI,NguyenSzalas-SL,Nguyen-ALCI} for dealing with ABoxes.

 The rest of this paper is structured as follows: In Section~\ref{section: prel} we recall the notation and semantics of \SHI.
-In Section~\ref{section: calculus} we present our tableau decision procedure for the $Sat$ problem in \SHI.\LongVersion{ In Section~\ref{section: proofs} we give proofs for the correctness of our procedure and analyze its complexity.} Section~\ref{section: conc} concludes this work.\ShortVersion{ Due to the lack of space, proofs of our results are presented only in the long version~\cite{nSHI-long} of the current paper.}
+In Section~\ref{section: calculus} we\LongVersion{ present}\ShortVersion{ describe} our tableau decision procedure for the $Sat$ problem in \SHI.\LongVersion{ In Section~\ref{section: proofs} we give proofs for the correctness of our procedure and analyze its complexity.} Section~\ref{section: conc} concludes this work.\ShortVersion{ Due to the lack of space, pseudocode of our decision procedure and proofs of our results are presented only in the long version~\cite{nSHI-long} of the current paper.}